 Where is Conan Creek Waterfall?

-Conan Creek Waterfall is in Mount Barney National Park.
+Conan Creek Waterfall is in Mount Barney National Park in Queensland (Australia).
 It takes about two hours to drive down there from Brisbane.
 The last part of the road is unsealed but still easy to access with a 2WD vehicle, at least on a dry day.
-Don’t be surprise if the car park is very busy when the weather is good.
+Don’t be surprised if the car park is very busy when the weather is good.
 The fire track you’ll hike to reach Conan Creek Waterfall also leads to Mount Barney popular summit tracks.

 The drive is lovely.
 You’ll get amazing views of the countryside with the most famous mounts in the Scenic Rim in the background.